michelleroos/mimirgettingmarried/README.md

 The CRUD paradigm is used to frame sign in and RSVPs.
 See below for a code example of RSVP.

+### RSVP

+Google sheets is used as a backend for RSVP replies and edits.

+### Photo gallery

+Users can browse a photo gallery of the couple once they are logged in.

 ## Built with

 - Ruby on Rails